Diplomatic Guild of Nouvelle Alexandrie

 The Montaraz Club in Punta Santiago has served as the Guild's traditional meeting place since its founding.
 This historic venue has hosted numerous significant diplomatic discussions and policy debates that have shaped New Alexandrian foreign relations over the decades.

-Membership in the Diplomatic Guild is highly selective and by invitation only.
+Membership in the Diplomatic Guild is by invitation only.
 Candidates must typically have at least fifteen years of diplomatic service or equivalent experience in international affairs.
 The Guild is governed by a Council of Elders, comprising twelve distinguished diplomats elected by the membership for staggered four-year terms.

 The Guild maintains three membership categories:

-1. Full Members: Active senior diplomats and high-ranking officials from the Department of State;
+- Full Members: Active senior diplomats and officials from the Department of State

-2. Associate Members: Notable academics, retired diplomats, and selected representatives from allied nations;
+- Associate Members: Academics, retired diplomats, and selected representatives from allied nations

-3. Honorary Members: Distinguished individuals who have made exceptional contributions to New Alexandrian diplomacy.
+- Honorary Members: Individuals who have made exceptional contributions to New Alexandrian diplomacy

-The Guild serves several important functions within New Alexandrian diplomatic circles.
-The Guild is especially known for its training programs, mentorship initiatives, and professional development opportunities for rising diplomatic talent.
-Its annual Diplomatic Academy program is highly regarded throughout the Federation.
+The Guild serves several functions within New Alexandrian diplomatic circles.
+It operates training programs, mentorship initiatives, and professional development opportunities for rising diplomatic talent.
+Its annual Diplomatic Academy program complements the formal education provided by the Institut Diplomatique de Punta Santiago.

-The Guild holds regular meetings, which are governed by strict confidentiality protocols.
-This is to allow for frank exchanges on sensitive diplomatic matters away from public scrutiny.
-The Guild's confidentiality rules (often referred to as "Guild protocols") create a space for senior officials to discuss complex foreign policy challenges without political constraints.
+The Guild holds regular meetings governed by strict confidentiality protocols, allowing for frank exchanges on sensitive diplomatic matters away from public scrutiny.
+These confidentiality rules, often referred to as "Guild protocols," create a space for senior officials to discuss complex foreign policy challenges without political constraints.
 The Guild also maintains relationships with similar organizations in allied nations, facilitating unofficial diplomatic channels and professional exchanges.

 Diplomatic Archives